Funding opportunity

 The UK funders will host a webinar to specifically provide further information on the UK eligibility requirements.

-More information about the DUT sessions, including timings and registration, will be made available on the DUT 2024 web page.
+There was a DUT organised information session on 10 September 2024.
+More information about the DUT session, including a recording and slides will be made available on the DUT 2024 web page.

 Matchmaking